gusnips/node-koa-mvc/README.md

 ## Notes

- Koa currently requires node 0.11.x for the --harmony flag which exposes generators to your script.
+ Koa currently requires node 0.11.x for the --harmony --harmony_proxies flags which exposes generators and proxies to your script.
 If you're running an earlier version of node you may install [n](https://github.com/visionmedia/n), a node version manager to quickly install 0.11.x:

 ```
 $ npm install -g n